DanOlner/PhD-thesis-n-code/README.md

+Please [download the thesis PDF here](https://dl.dropboxusercontent.com/u/306562/Thesis/DanOlnerThesisPrintDraft23_6_13.pdf).
+Or clone the whole repository to get the model files.

 As well as the thesis PDF, the modelling framework I developed for the PhD is included here.
 Built in Java, this linked an agent-based spatial economic model to a data framework and a set of interactive visualisation tools.
 The visualisation tools are designed to produce publication-quality outputs as well as being used to help explore model dynamics.
 [Here's an example](http://bit.ly/CEUS1OlnerEvansHeppenstall) of their use in a publication.

 Files and folders in the model code zip: